swatii-solanki/Android-Interview-Questions/Dependecy-Injection.md

     By using one of these methods, we can break the circular dependency and allow Dagger to create the object graph correctly.

+11. #### What is an entry point?
+    An entry point is the boundary between code that is managed by Hilt and code that is not.
+It is the point where code first enters into the graph of objects that Hilt manages.
+Entry points allow Hilt to use code that Hilt does not manage to provide dependencies within the dependency graph.

+    For example, Hilt doesn't directly support content providers.
+If you want a content provider to use Hilt to get some dependencies, you need to define an interface that is annotated with @EntryPoint for each binding type that you want and include qualifiers.
+Then add @InstallIn to specify the component in which to install the entry point as follows: